poipoiPIO/mopclip/README.md

 > `p1 *> p2` - apply the first parser, apply the second parser, and return the result of the second one

-##### Monadic operation:
+##### Monadic operations:
-Just a bunch of standard monadic operation needed to combine parsers
+Just a bunch of standard monadic operations needed to combine parsers

 > infix >>= : 'a parser -> ('a -> 'b parser) -> 'b parser